bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference is that .map returns something

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? both are functions but methods are functions inside objects

 3. What is closure?
+It's a property of Javascript that gives us the power to call reference something outside of a function scope if that function is inside of another function that created the variable.
+It works forwards but not inwards.

 4. Describe the four rules of the 'this' keyword.
+The four rules/principles of "this" are:
+-In the global binding/context/scope, if none of the other 3 rules apply the default is the window or console unless if it's in strict mode "this" returns undefined.
+-Implicit Binding, "this" refers to the object that is called by a preceding dot(on the left).
+It's the most common rule.
+-New Binding. whenever a constructor functions is used, "this" refers to the specific instance of the object that is created and returned by that function.
+The "new" keyword is implemented.
+- The explicit binding makes use of the keywords(methods) .call, .apply and .bind.
+The object is overridden by calling these keywords explicitly.
+We can bind objects.

 5. Why do we need super() in an extended class?
+The super() in an extended class exists to call the "parent"/constructor class so that the object can inherit it's attributes.

 ## Project Set up